Background pattern

 • stroke

-• probable memory loss if THS is started at 65 years or older
+• probable memory loss if HRT is started from the age of 65

 For more information on these side effects, see section 2.

-If you contract any of the conditions mentioned in the "Do not use Estring" section or experience any of the following side effects, remove the vaginal Estring system and consult your doctor immediately.If you experience any difficulty or pain when trying to remove the vaginal ring, stop and consult your doctor:
+If you contract any of the conditions mentioned in the section "Do not use Estring" or experience any of the following side effects, remove the Estring vaginal delivery system and consult your doctor immediately.If you experience any difficulty or pain when trying to remove the vaginal ring, stop and consult your doctor:

-• symptoms of allergic reaction, which may include skin rash, hives, skin itching.
-This occurs frequently (may affect 1 in 100 people using Estring)
+• symptoms of an allergic reaction, which may consist of a skin rash, hives, itching of the skin.
+This occurs frequently (may affect 1 in 100 people who use Estring)

-• persistent or intense vaginal discomfort, ulceration, or swelling after the ring placement.
-This occurs in rare cases (may affect 1 in 1000 people using Estring)
+• persistent or intense vaginal discomfort, ulceration, or swelling after ring placement.
+This occurs in rare cases (may affect 1 in 1000 people who use Estring)

-Rare cases have been reported where the vaginal ring has adhered to the vaginal wall, making it difficult to extract the ring.
-Some women have needed surgery to remove the vaginal ring.
+Rare cases have been reported in which the vaginal ring has adhered to the vaginal wall, making it difficult to remove the ring.
+Some women have required surgery to remove the vaginal ring.

-Thefrequent side effectsmay affect up to 1 in 10 people using the vaginal Estring system:
+Common side effectsmay affect up to 1 in 10 people who use the Estring vaginal delivery system:

 • any persistent sensation of the ring in the vagina or pressure on the bladder or rectum (retrograde passage);